lloydbgonzales39/auto-annotated-portfolio/content/pages/index.md

 sections:
   - type: HeroSection
     title: >-
-      I'm a , digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I'm a Thomas Daisy Olivia, digital artist, consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
       This is my info—I'm sharing it all this with ya'll to impress you with all the hard work I've done in the past few years.
 Once you're impressed, you